A new campaign aims to raise awareness of credit unions and position them as a viable alternative to the high-street banks for savers and borrowers.

 We want to hear from you!
 You can share your views on our message board below.

-Compare credit cards, loans, savings & current accounts Save money
+Compare credit cards, loans & current accounts Save money